utiasSTARS/utiasSTARS.github.io/_pages/adaptive-graph-traversal.md

 </div>
 {:/}

-Similar to the technique described in the results section of our paper, we begin by constructing a directed graph across the space outside of the dangerous/obstacle regions.
+We begin by constructing a directed graph across the space outside of the dangerous/obstacle regions.
 We randomly sample vertex locations and connect them according to their Voronoi neighbourhood (we calculate the Voronoi diagram of all vertices and connect those with neighbouring cells using two directed edges if they do not cross an obstacle region).
 Every edge is assigned a categorical feature, which is one of the three terrain classes that their originating vertices are located in.
 Every edge is also described by a vector of (normalized) continuous features, which in our case are the rover's pitch, roll and the rock abundance along those edges.

+> *Note that this graph construction methodology is enough for preliminary demonstrations of our algorithm's capabilities but in reality, a lot more effort goes into identifying possible routes that rovers could follow from orbital data.
+Regions that have more diverse terrain should in reality have a greater number of vertices to produce trajectories that are locally more detailed than for other, more homogeneous regions.
+Choosing the right physical graph layout is beyond the scope of this work, but we emphasize that every edge of the graph must be described by the underlying terrain features along it to later estimate traversability cost correlations.*

-The graph has a total of 522 vertices and 2668 edges.
+In this example, the graph has a total of 522 vertices and 2668 edges:

 {::nomarkdown}
 <div style='text-align:center'>